-The shortage of semiconductors in the automotive industry led to a drastic cutback in production worldwide and especially in Germany from the second quarter of the reporting year.
-Production at Stahlwerk Annahütte was also affected, with a recovery of the supply bottleneck not forecast until 2023.
+Like many other companies, Stahlwerk Annahütte faced major challenges last year due to many geopolitical crises: High energy prices, internationally uncompetitive electricity prices, logistical challenges in the supply chains, a weak construction industry due to the sharp rise in construction and financing costs and a continuing weakness in the automotive industry need to be mentioned here.
 In parallel, the transformation in mobility is gaining momentum.
 We are expecting the shift in drive technology from the combustion engine to the electric drive to lead to a significant decrease in the quantity of steel bars used in the drive train.